P. Muthukumaraswamy Sarma: Musical journey

-He performed music concerts in Chennai Sabhas and private events.
-He also taught music to many students.
-Some leading vocalists, including Sudha Ragunathan learned Tamil Kritis from him.
+He performed music concerts in Chennai sabhas and private events.
+He also taught music, including to Sri Lankan singer Manickam Yogeswaran.
+Some vocalists, including Sudha Ragunathan learned Tamil kritis from him.

-He was a music educator at Annamalai University till he was 86 years of age.
+He was a music educator at Annamalai University until the age of 86.

-Being an ardent disciple of Dandapani Desikar, he arranged thematic kutcheris in many sabhas in Chennai to mark Desikar's centenary during the music festival of 2008.
-He celebrated his Guru's remembrance day every year and also popularised Desikar's nine compositions on Madurai Meenakshi Amman.
+As a disciple of Dandapani Desikar, he arranged thematic kutcheris in sabhas in Chennai to mark Desikar's centenary during the music festival of 2008.
+He celebrated his guru's remembrance day every year and also popularised Desikar's nine compositions on Madurai Meenakshi Amman.

-Singer Sudha Ragunathan is quoted as saying "Whenever I wanted to learn a special Tamil song, he would be there.
+Singer Sudha Ragunathan is quoted as saying: "Whenever I wanted to learn a special Tamil song, he would be there.
 I have never seen another musician as generous and as forthcoming in sharing his knowledge."

 Family

 Muthukumaraswamy Sarma was married to Nalina Ranjani and the couple have four sons - Kalatharan, Artist Pathmavasan, Sarangadharan and Kumaran and a daughter - Geetha.

 Publications

 He edited and published periodicals titled Isai Aruvi, Kalai Aruvi and Isai Yedu.